richmahn/en_tn/README.md

 To edit the tN files there are three options:

 * Use LibreOffice (Recommended)
+* Use a text editor on your computer
 * Use the online web editor in DCS
-* Use a text editor on your computer

 Each of these options and there caveats are described below.

+The first two options require you to clone the repository to your computer first.
+You may do this on the command line or using a program such as SmartGit.
+After making changes to the files you will need to commit and push your changes to the server and then create a Pull Request to merge them to the `master` branch.

 ### Editing in LibreOffice

 This is the recommended way to edit the TSV files.
 You may [download LibreOffice](https://www.libreoffice.org/download/download/) for free.

-First, clone this repository to your local system, either using the command line or a git client like SmartGit.

 After you have the file on your computer, you may open the respective TSV file with LibreOffice.
 Follow these notes on the Text Import Screen:

 * Set "Separated by" to "Tab"
 * Set "Text Delimiter" to blank, you will need to highlight the character and use backspace or delete to remove it